justin-loyola/contacts/README.md

 The Contacts List object is composed of Contact Person objects.
 The Contact Edit Pane object is composed of one Contact Person object.
 The Contact Person object is composed of a collection of Contact Field objects.

-All of the objects communicate with each other using Angular best practices -- following a typical MVVC design pattern.
+All of the objects communicate with each other using Angular best practices -- following a typical MVVM design pattern.
 Controllers are intentionally thin objects that delegate to service layer objects.
 Service objects manipulate the underlying models produced by factories.